Teachari/cli-fintech-toolkit/README.md

-## Day 8
+## Day 9
 ### What I Learned
-- Abstraction & Interfaces in Java
+- Exception Handling in Java
+- Robust Error Handling
-- SQL Subqueries & Nested Queries
+- SQL Indexes
 ### What I Built
-- Payment Gateway CLI
-- Features:
-  - Transfer money between users
+- Improved fintech project stability
+- Handled invalid inputs using try-catch
-  - Validate transactions
+- Added validations for safer transactions
-  - Update balances in database
+- Used SQL indexes for better query performance
 ### Tech Used
-- Java (Interfaces, OOP)
+- Java
 - MySQL
 ### Summary
-Built a simple payment system using interfaces and database queries.
+Improved the fintech system with better error handling and optimized database queries.